gersonccruz/gersonccruz/README.md

-👋 Olá, meu nome é Gerson.
-Sou estudante de engenharia da computação 🚀 Tenha conhecimentos básicos de C e Python.
-🌱 Atualmente estou estudando a lógica de programação.
-👨‍💻 Pretendo aprender a solucionar problemas e ajudar em projetos.
-📫 Pode me encontrar no Linkdlin: [www.linkedin.com/in/gersoneto].
+👋 Hi, my name is Gerson.
+I'm a computer engineering student.
+🚀 I have basic knowledge of C and Python.
+🌱 Currently studying programming logic.
+👨‍💻 I aim to learn problem-solving and contribute to projects.
+📫 You can find me on LinkedIn: (https://www.linkedin.com/in/gersoneto).